Small Grant Scheme

 Small Grant Scheme for Doctoral Researchers of the MGK – CRC 1102

-In 2023 we want to implement a new measure that aims to promote the Doctoral researchers’ skills in writing grant proposals and to stimulate their scientific independence and creativity.
+In 2023 we implemented a new measure that aims to promote the Doctoral researchers’ skills in writing grant proposals and to stimulate their scientific independence and creativity.
 With this Small Grant Scheme we want to give the Doctoral researchers the opportunity to apply for a small budget for the support of (1) small research projects or (2) research visits to other institutions.

 The Small Grant Scheme offers financial support of up to € 4.000 per individual activity of single-applicant proposals and up to € 6.000 for a joint project by multi-applicant proposals (from different working units).
 Requested costs may be associated with conducting the proposed research and/or with required travels and accommodation.

-In 2023 Doctoral researchers of the MGK can apply once for this new opportunity (October 15).
-One to two applications will be selected in 2023.
-Starting in 2024 there will be two calls per calendar year, (March 15 and September 15).
-Doctoral researchers can apply twice per year and up to two applications will be selected for each call.
+The next and last call will end on September 15, 2025.
+Up to two applications will be selected for the call.
 The proposed activity has to be conducted within 12 months after receiving the support notice.
 A project report including justification of funds spent has to be submitted at the end of this period.

-The main selection criteria will be (1) the scientific merit of the proposed project or research visit and (2) the compelling communication of the significance of the activity.
-In case of more excellent applications than available funds, we will give priority to projects that are submitted jointly by more than one MGK member as an internal cooperation.
+The main selection criteria are (1) the scientific merit of the proposed project or research visit and (2) the compelling communication of the significance of the activity.
+In case of more excellent applications than available funds, we give priority to projects that are submitted jointly by more than one MGK member as an internal cooperation.

 The application should be accompanied by a scientific CV and a brief letter of confirmation of the primary supervisor indicating that the supervisor approves the application.
 We are looking forward to your application!